DanielRamos84/cypress-advanced-course/README.md

           });

 - All we have to do is click on each headers and assert the information is sorted as we expect comparing the text value to its respective property in `stories.hits[index]...`

-## Lesson 4 is now complete, now we move on to Lesson 5